-3.6 C/C++ OpenMP Pragma Instrumentation
+3.8 C/C++ OpenMP Pragma Instrumentation

-The transformations for Fortran OpenMP directives described in Tables 1 and 2 equally apply to C/C++ OpenMP pragmas.
+The transformations for Fortran OpenMP directives described in Tables 1 and 2 apply equally to C/C++ OpenMP pragmas.
 The main difference is that the extent of C/C++ OpenMP pragmas is determined by the structured block following it, and not by an explicit END pragma as in Fortran.
 This has the following consequences for pragma instrumentation:

-- Instrumentation for the "closing" part of the pragma follows the structured block. - Adding a nowait clause (to allow the make implicit barriers explicit) has to be done for the "opening" part of the pragma. - The structured block of a C/C++ OpenMP ### pragma will be transformed by wrapping it with pomp###begin(d) and pomp###end(d) calls which in turn are enclosed in a block (i.e., using {...}).
+- Instrumentation for the "closing" part of the pragma follows the structured block. - Adding a nowait clause (to allow the make implicit barriers explicit) has to be done for the "opening" part of the pragma. - The structured block of a C/C++ OpenMP pragma (#pragma omp ###) will be transformed by wrapping it with pomp###begin(d) and pomp###end(d) calls which in turn are enclosed in a block (i.e., using {...}).

-All other changes are simple differences in language (e.g., no call keyword and using #pragma omp instead of !\$OMP).
+All other changes are simple differences in language (e.g., no call keyword and using #pragma omp instead of ! \$OMP).
+The new monitoring control and user code instrumentation would appear as: